 Comprehensive Overview

 In physics, average velocity is defined as the total displacement divided by the total time taken.
-Displacement is a vector quantity that refers to the change in position of an object.
-It's important to note that displacement is not the same as distance; distance is the total length of the path traveled, while displacement is the straight-line distance between the initial and final positions.
+Displacement is a vector quantity that refers to the change in position of an object. it helps to note that displacement is not the same as distance; distance is the total length of the path traveled, while displacement is the straight-line distance between the initial and final positions.
 The formula for average velocity is expressed as:

 v_avg = Δx / Δt